 Dabrafenib side effects

-Stop using dabrafenib and call your doctor at once if you have:
+Some side effects are more likely to occur if you take dabrafenib and trametinib together.
+Call your doctor at once if you have:

 Common side effects may include:

 fever, chills, tiredness;

 dry skin, thickened skin, warts, rash;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)